 As an actor, director and writer, Mitchell has worked for most state and commercial theatre companies and most Australian television networks for the last 20 years.
 He holds three Helpmann Awards for leading actor for The Mikado, Avenue Q and The Venetian Twins, Green Room Awards for Hair and Piaf, and Sydney Theatre Awards for Best Lead Actor in The Merchant of Venice and Best Director of a Musical for Violet.
 Mitchell's work at Belvoir includes Mr Burns, The Government Inspector, Angels in America, Strange Interlude, Snugglepot and Cuddle Pie, The Laramie Project, A View From the Bridge and Dead Heart.
-His writing credits include And Now For the Weather, Killing Time and Meow Meow's Little Match Girl (co-writer).
+His writing credits include And Now For the Weather, Killing Time and Meow Meow's Little Match Girl (cowriter).
 Mitchell has taught at ATYP, NIDA and the Australian Institute of Music (AIM).
 He has been a proud member of Actors Equity since 1988, was a member of the National Performers Committee from 2007 to 2017 and was Federal Vice President of the Media, Entertainment and Arts Alliance from 2010 to 2013.
 He is also on the Advisory Panel for the Australia Council-funded New Musicals Australia and is a fellow of the Australian Institute of Music.
-He is currently the Artistic Director of the State Theatre Company of South Australia.